-After a time your stamina, muscle tone, flexibility balance and strength will get better and better.
-In addition to this as you become more fit and flexible you feel good about yourself and your appearance and this improves self esteem and gives you a deep feeling of inner peace and joy.
+After a while your stamina, muscle tone, flexibility balance and strength will get better and better.
+In addition to this as you become more fit and flexible you feel good about yourself and your appearance and this improves self-esteem and gives you a deep feeling of inner peace and joy.

 3. Self Defense skills

 Ok.. this is an obvious one but one I needed to mention it.
-Unfortunately, in today’s day and age you need to be careful as you never know what situation you might find yourself in at any given time.
+Unfortunately, in today’s day and age you need to be careful as you never know, whether on street, in school or even at work what situation you might find yourself in at any given time.

 4. Flexibility and Range of Motion